MassFormer: Tandem Mass Spectrum Prediction for Small Molecules using Graph Transformers: Main

-Mass spectrometry (MS, \cite{msms_review}) is an analytical technique used for identifying and quantifying chemicals in a mixture.
+Mass spectrometry (MS, \cite{ms_textbook,msms_review}) is an analytical technique used for identifying and quantifying chemicals in a mixture.
 Molecules from the sample are ionized and then detected by a mass analyzer, which records information about the mass to charge ratio (m/z) of each ion in the form of a mass spectrum.
-Tandem mass spectrometry (MS/MS) is a variant of MS that includes a collision step to isolate and break down charged molecules (called precursors) into smaller fragments.
-These charged ions subsequently appear as fragment peaks in the spectrum, and their m/z position and relative abundance can be used to make inferences about the molecular structure of the original precursor.
-When coupled with online liquid chromatography (LC), a technique for chemical separation, the LC-MS/MS workflow is a powerful tool for analyzing biological mixtures and is commonly employed in proteomics \cite{msms_proteomics} and metabolomics \cite{msms_metabolomics,msms_small_mol} experiments.
-This process is also used in environmental chemistry to detect contaminants and other compounds of interest \cite{msms_env}.
-Some examples of MS/MS spectra are displayed in Figure \ref{fig:attn_viz}.
+Tandem mass spectrometry (MS/MS) is a variant of MS that includes a fragmentation step to isolate and break down charged molecules (called precursors) into smaller fragments.
+These ions appear as peaks in the fragment spectrum, and their m/z position and relative abundance can be used to make inferences about the molecular structure of the original precursor.
+When coupled with online liquid chromatography (LC), a technique for chemical separation, the combined LC-MS/MS workflow is a powerful tool for analyzing aqueous solutions.
+Because of its versatility, LC-MS/MS is commonly employed in a variety of domains, including proteomics \cite{msms_proteomics}, metabolomics \cite{msms_metabolomics,msms_small_mol}, forensics \cite{msms_forensics1,msms_forensics2}, and environmental chemistry \cite{msms_env}.